Intimate betrayal is devastating. Some women wonder if they will ever be okay again after such a significant and life-altering experience.

 Transformation Can Come After Betrayal

-Anne: Yeah, I found that I have really developed trust in my parents, which has been really cool.
+Anne: Yeah.
+I found that I have really developed trust in my parents, which has been really cool.
 We have this tradition that we do now.
 Every other weekend when my children go with my Ex, my parents take me on a date.
-They take me out to dinner and they take me to a movie and also, they’ve just been so helpful.
-It doesn’t have to be with a man, it doesn’t have to be with a romantic partner.
+They take me out to dinner and they take me to a movie.
+And also, they’ve just been so helpful.
+It doesn’t have to be with a man.
+It doesn’t have to be with a romantic partner.
 It could be with a friend.
 It could be with a neighbor.
 It could be with anyone.
-But, exploring that and digging into that to find safety has been such a blessing in my life, and really helped me heal.
+But, exploring that and digging into that to find safety has been such a blessing in my life.
+It’s really helped me heal.
 I just wanted to do a public thank you to them right now because they’ve been awesome through this.

 Anne: Debi, I appreciate you coming on the podcast today.

 Please consider making a monthly donation to support the BTR podcast.
 Every donation helps us bring this message to woman across the world.

 The Betrayal Trauma Recovery Group is here for you.
 We have multiple group sessions every day in multiple time zones.
 We would love to see you in a session today.